How to build a website that converts customers

 But simply having a website isn't enough – it needs to work for you by turning visitors into paying customers.

-Building a website that converts might sound complicated, especially if you're not very tech-savvy.
+Building a website that converts might sound complicated, especially for business owners who aren't particularly tech-savvy.
 But it's easier than you think!

 With the right approach, your website can become a powerful tool that attracts the right audience, builds trust and encourages people to take action, whether that's making a purchase, booking a service, or reaching out for more information.